Compare vCore and DTU-based purchasing models of Azure SQL Database

 A virtual core (vCore) represents a logical CPU and offers you the option to choose between generations of hardware and the physical characteristics of the hardware (for example, the number of cores, the memory, and the storage size).
 The vCore-based purchasing model gives you flexibility, control, transparency of individual resource consumption, and a straightforward way to translate on-premises workload requirements to the cloud.
 This model allows you to choose compute, memory, and storage resources based on your workload needs.

-In the vCore-based purchasing model for SQL Database, you can choose between the General Purpose and Business Critical service tiers.
+In the vCore-based purchasing model for SQL Database, you can choose between the General Purpose, Business Critical, and Hyperscale service tiers.
 Review service tiers to learn more.
-For single databases, you can also choose the Hyperscale service tier.

 In the vCore-based purchasing model, your costs depend on the choice and usage of: